Aargau/case-studies-1/_posts/2015-07-21-Prediction-of-diabetes-hypoglycemic-events.md

 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
 excerpt: Prediction of diabetes hypoglycemic events
 ---

-# Prediction of diabetes hypoglycemic events

-Beat Schwegler, 4 May 2015, 0.1

-# Audience:

-external

-# Tags

-Predictive Analytics, Machine Learning, Azure, IoT, Python

-# Customer Problem

 Our customer develops connected blood glucose meters to provide innovative diabetes solutions to its patients.
-Using this meter, theyíre able to store and archive patientís data for further analysis.
+Using this meter, they‚Äôre able to store and archive patient‚Äôs data for further analysis.
 Furthermore, their connected device allows them to provide real-time analysis of the measured glucose values and make predictions about an upcoming hypoglycemic (hypo) event.
 Considering the traumatic experience of a diabetes hypo and its associated cost, being able to alert patients about a possible upcoming hypo can be of a tremendous value to them.

 This case study describes the approach we took to create a Microsoft Azure Machine Learning (MAML) model which predicts diabetes hypos based on blood glucose measurements only.